Presbyterian Ladies' College, Melbourne: Notable alumnae

-Alumnae of Presbyterian Ladies' College, Melbourne are known as "Old Collegians", and automatically become members of the schools alumni association, the PLC Old Collegians' Association (PLCOCA).
+Alumnae of Presbyterian Ladies' College, Melbourne are known as "Old Collegians", and automatically become members of the school's alumni association, the PLC Old Collegians' Association (PLCOCA).
 PLCOCA was formed in 1903 as a way of keeping PLC women in touch with each other and with the college.

-In 2001 The Sun-Herald named PLC Melbourne the best girls' school in Australia on the basis of the number of its alumni mentioned in Who's Who in Australia (a listing of notable Australians).
-Among these women are Helen Mitchell, the Soprano, best known as Dame Nellie Melba; Ethel Florence Lindesay Richardson, the author published as Henry Handel Richardson; Marion Phillips, politician and the first Australian woman to win a seat in a national parliament; and Vida Goldstein, Suffragette and the first woman to stand for election to the Federal Parliament of Australia.
+In 2001, The Sun-Herald named PLC Melbourne the best girls' school in Australia on the basis of the number of its alumni mentioned in Who's Who in Australia.
+Among them women were the soprano Helen Mitchell, better known as Nellie Melba; Ethel Florence Lindesay Richardson, the author published as Henry Handel Richardson; Marion Phillips, a Labour politician and the first Australian woman to win a seat in the British parliament, and Vida Goldstein, a suffragette and the first woman to stand for election to the Australian Parliament.